Photo: Unsplash

 Round-robin assignment, territory-based routing, and skills-based routing are all mechanical problems that automation solves perfectly.
 An automated router that assigns a lead to the right rep in under ten seconds outperforms any manual queue process.

-If a lead does not respond to the first call attempt, a structured follow-up sequence — call on day 1, SMS on day 2, email on day 3, call again on day 5 — can be triggered and executed automatically.
+If a lead does not respond to the first call attempt, a structured follow-up sequence can be triggered and executed automatically.
 Humans forget; automation does not.

 Understanding a prospect's actual situation, pain points, and decision-making process requires active listening, empathy, and the ability to ask follow-up questions that emerge naturally from what the prospect just said.
 No automation replicates this.